Aomitayo/vanhack-calendar-app/README.md

 ejecting from [cra](https://www.npmjs.com/package/react-scripts) which was used to scaffold the app.

-All code written in functional Es6 all the way -- NO CLASSES :fist
+All code written in functional Es6 all the way -- NO CLASSES :fist:

 Next steps would be to complete the features and write tests.